mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/index.rst

 are two of them: one related to the review widget, and one to the rest of the program.

+There is also mechanism for plugins to add new statistical data to the standard statistics in an integrated way.

 Contents
 ========